anranLi515/AnranLi.github.io/_pages/about.md

 3. [2024.08.13] Dr. Anran Li served as a PC member of **AAAI 2025**.
 4. [2024.07.29] Our paper "Privacy-preserving Data Selection for Horizontal and Vertical Federated Learning" was accepted by IEEE Transactions on Parallel and Distributed Systems (**IEEE TPDS 2024**).
 5. [2024.07.15] Our paper "CaBaFL: Asynchronous Federated Learning via Hierarchical Cache and Feature Balance" was accepted by ACM SIGBED International Conference on Embedded Software (**EMSOFT 2024**).
-6. [2024.07.12] Our paper "FlexFL: Heterogeneous Federated Learning via APoZ-Guided Flexible Pruning in Uncertain Scenarios" was accepted by IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (**TCAD 2024**).
+6. [2024.07.12] Our paper "FlexFL: Heterogeneous Federated Learning via APoZ-Guided Flexible Pruning in Uncertain Scenarios" was accepted by IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (**IEEE TCAD 2024**).
 7. [2024.07.01] Dr. Anran Li joined the Department of Biomedical Informatics & Data Science, School of Medicine at Yale University as a Postdoctoral Associate.
 8. [2024.04.17] Our paper "Dual Calibration-based Personalised Federated Learning" was accepted by **IJCAI 2024**.
 9. [2024.04.04] Dr. Anran Li received the SIGMOD 2024 scholarship award.